denten-books/plain-text/0-chapter.md

 same critical acuity to reading code and device as they do to the close reading of prose and poetry.

-The reader up for the challenge of computational hermeneutics will find that not all texts are created equal.
+The reader up to the challenge of computational hermeneutics will find that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
 From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have